yuwzho/acme-fitness-store/README.md

 This application is composed of several services:

 * 3 Java Spring Boot applications:
   * A catalog service for fetching available products.
-This application will use Azure AD authentication to connect to PostgresSQL
+This application will use Azure AD authentication to connect to PostgreSQL
   * A payment service for processing and approving payments for users' orders
   * An identity service for referencing the authenticated user